-A quick note about how Alibaba works, for the uninitiated.
-Alibaba is a market place, like eBay.
-Unlike eBay, however, Alibaba provides some additional protections to the buyer, and less so, the seller.
+A quick note about how Alibaba works: Alibaba is a marketplace, like eBay.
+Unlike eBay, however, Alibaba provides the buyer with some additional protections, and less so, the seller.
 When you purchase something from a vendor and make a payment you pay Alibaba directly, and that money is put into an Escrow account for the transaction.
 At this point, the Seller is assured that the money is there and they are guaranteed payment if they holdup their end of the deal.
 The seller, then, ships the product with an Alibaba approved carrier (like DHL, EMS, etc.).
 When the buyer receives the product and decides that it was accurately represented and meets expectation the seller is paid and the escrow is closed.

 Ok, at this point I've paid the vendor and they've sent me vague information about when the ship will be leaving the Qingdao port.
 Then, one day I get an email from them about filing an ISF (10+2) form.
 I had no idea what this was, and I literally called the Port of Portland to ask them.
 They basically laughed at me.
 Apparently, the ISF is a form for a system that was introduced after the Sept.
 11 collective mindless panic.
 Someone had the thought along the lines of "zomg, someone could put a bomb in a shipping container and blowup an entire city!"
 So, of course the government intervened and invented yet another complicated, expensive, process that can only really be done by a customs broker.

-Now, at this time (October 2014, and persisting now, into January 2015) there is a major bottleneck at the Port of Long Beach.
+Now, at this time (October 2014, and still today, June 2023) there is a major bottleneck at the Port of Long Beach.
 My delivery was delayed a bit over a week because of this.

 I was curious how I could get a shipment delivered to Long Beach, and have it go through customs in Portland.
-Apparently, it's possible to move merchandise across the country that has not gone through customs.
+Apparently, it's possible to move merchandise across the country before going through customs.
 It just has to go to customs before it goes to the customer.
 That seems strange to me.

 Anyway, the truck eventually got my package to Portland, and I drove up one day to get it (I had 2 days before I'd start getting charged warehouse fees).They put it on a forklift and surprisingly gracefully placed it in the back of my 4-runner.